-Clearly, the compressed word problem for a group $G$ is decidable if and only if the word problem for $G$ is decidable.
-Under some standard computational hardness assumptions, there are in fact groups $G$ where the compressed word problem is strictly harder than the word problem itself.
+Note that the compressed word problem for a group $G$ is decidable if and only if the word problem for $G$ is decidable.
+As discussed in the introduction, there are in fact groups $G$ where the compressed word problem is strictly harder than the word problem itself.

 Observe that the computational complexity of the compressed word problem for $G$ does not depend on the chosen generating set $\Sigma$.
 That is, if $\Sigma'$ is another such, then the compressed word problem for $G$ over $\Sigma$ is logspace reducible to the compressed word problem for $G$ over $\Sigma'$~\cite[Lemma~4.2]{Loh14}.
 Thus, when proving that the compressed word problem is polynomial time, we are allowed to use whatever generating set is most convenient for our purposes.